gamesbook/pyprototypr/docs/source/card_decks.rst

-Unlike some other designs, where you are specifying exactly where to locate elements on a page, **protograf** is designed to handle the flow of placing cards onto multiple pages, based on their size and the type of paper chosen.
+Unlike some other designs, where you are specifying exactly where to locate elements on a page, **protograf** is designed to handle the flow of placing cards onto multiple pages, based on their size and the size of paper chosen.
 Then, for a card, you will set out elements exactly as you want them to appear.

 There are two core commands needed; the ``Card()`` and the ``Deck()``: